Home

 So, let's talk about how to cook rice perfectly the old fashioned way: on the stove top.

 • Measure your rice.
-One cup is generally 2 to 4 servings, depending on how hungry your guests are.
+One cup is generally enough for 2 to 4 servings, depending on how hungry your guests are.

 • Measure your water precisely.

 Wait!
-When you cook rice, whether it is 1 cup or 10 cups, you keep your water to rice, two to one.
+When you cook rice, whether it is 1 cup or 10 cups, you keep your water to rice ratio, two to one.
 One cup of rice requires two cups of water.

 • This is an optional move here, but it still is worth mentioning.
 Rinse your rice.
 Some folks do this, some don't.
 The reasoning behind this is supposedly that the rinsing removes the starch from the rice.
 You may find that it works for you and it may not.
 That is why this step is optional.
 You can also soak it for a while which seems to lessen the cooking time as the rice has already begun to absorb water.

 • Select a pot that has a well fitting lid.
 Place the rice in the bottom of the pan and cover it with the measured water.
-You may opt to throw in a dash of salt (some people even drop in a couple of pats of butter).
+You may opt to throw in a dash of salt - I love pure sea salt crystals (some people even drop in a couple of pats of butter).

 • Place the pot, covered, over a medium high heat until it comes to a rolling boil.
 Turn down the heat and simmer for 5 minutes.
 Do not remove the lid.